Rosanna Wong: Returning to politics

 As the Convenor of the Executive Council, Wong became an influential figure in the final years of the colonial government.
 Apart from being appointed non-executive director of the Hong Kong and Shanghai Banking Corporation in November 1996, she was chosen as the chairwoman of the ICAC Complaints Committee in the transitional period between 1997 and 1998.
-In the 1997 New Year Honours, she caught up the last chance before the transfer of sovereignty of Hong Kong that she was made a Dame Commander of the Order of the British Empire and therefore became a Dame.
+In the 1997 New Year Honours, she caught up the last chance before the transfer of sovereignty over Hong Kong that she was made a Dame Commander of the Order of the British Empire and therefore became a Dame.
 Wong was the second Hong Kong woman, after Baroness Dunn, to be made a substantive Dame in history, and was the last person to receive a damehood in the colonial Hong Kong.
 She received the damehood from Governor Chris Patten in the Government House on 19 April 1997.
 In the same year, Wong also received her doctorate of sociology from the University of California, Davis.
 She personally chose to call herself Dr. Rosanna Wong rather than Dame Rosanna Wong after 1997 in public occasions.

 Since Wong had close and intimate ties with the colonial government, there had been rumours before the transfer of sovereignty that she would not be allowed to serve in the new Hong Kong Special Administrative Region's Executive Council, or even the Housing Authority.
 Yet, the fact was that Wong once served in the colonial Executive Council with the future Chief Executive, Tung Chee Hwa and Tung was impressed by her low-pitched image.
 Finally in 1997, although Tung chose veteran politician Sir Sze Yuen Chung as Convenor, Wong, along with Raymond Ch'ien Kuo Fung, was invited to stay as unofficial member in the new Executive Council.
 Wong continued to remain as chairperson of the Housing Authority as well.

 In the early years of the Special Administrative Region, Wong was again appointed to different public posts.
 She has been appointed president of the Hong Kong Schools Music and Speech Association since 1997, appointed president of the English Speaking Union, Hong Kong from 1999 and has become a director of the board of the Dragon Foundation and the chairperson of the World Vision Hong Kong (香港宣明會) since 2000.